All library locations will close at 12 p.m. on Friday, December 8.

 The Library welcomes the use of its public spaces for community activities where members can gather, meet, and discuss in a safe and inviting environment.

-Meeting rooms are available at the Abingdon, Damascus, Glade Spring and Mendota locations.
+Meeting rooms are available at the Abingdon, Damascus, Glade Spring and Mendota library.

 In accordance with the Library Bill of Rights, the Library makes its premises available on equal terms to all persons, regardless of their race, sex, color, age, beliefs or affiliations.
 Library permission for a group to use a meeting room does not constitute an endorsement of the group.